 3. Health Care Operations.
-We may use and disclose protected health information about you to operate our health plan.
+We may use and disclose protected health information about you to operate our health plan or services.
 For example, we may use and disclose this information to review and improve the quality of care that is rendered by the health care professionals and providers who treat you.
 We may use and disclose this information for the purpose of determining your coverage and benefits (commonly known as underwriting and enrollment) and for renewal or changes in your benefits and coverage.
 We may use or disclose your information for the purpose of improving our benefits and coverage, or to provide disease management services.
 We may use or disclose information for the purpose of authorizing referrals and services.
 We may also use and disclose this information as necessary for medical, dental or vision claim reviews, legal services and audits, including fraud and abuse detection, compliance programs and business planning and management.
 We may also share your protected health information with our "business associates", such as our third party administrator, enrollment processor, reinsurance carrier, and other firms that perform administrative or other services for us.
 We have a written contract with each of these business associates that contains terms requiring them to protect the confidentiality of your protected health information.

 4. Communication.
 We may communicate with you by mail or by telephone regarding health plan coverage, eligibility questions and coordination of benefits.
 We will contact you at the home address we have on file for the plan member or the home telephone number on file.